PyWavelets/pywt/doc/source/regression/dwt-idwt.rst

     [-1.33068221 -2.78795192 -3.16825651 -0.67715519 -0.09722957 -0.07045258]

-Note that the output coefficients arrays length depends not only on the input data length but also on the :class:Wavelet type (particularly on it's :attr:`filters lenght <~Wavelet.dec_len>` that are used in the transformation).
+Note that the output coefficients arrays length depends not only on the input data length but also on the :class:Wavelet type (particularly on its :attr:`filters lenght <~Wavelet.dec_len>` that are used in the transformation).

 To find out what will be the output data size use the :func:`dwt_coeff_len`